spring-attic/spring-hadoop/README.md

+> NOTICE: The Spring for Apache Hadoop project will reach End-Of-Life status on April 5th, 2019.
+We will publish occasional 2.5.x maintenance releases as needed up until that point and will then move the project to the attic.
+The current Spring for Apache Hadoop 2.5.0 release is built using Apache Hadoop version 2.7.3 and should be compatible with the latest releases of the most popular Hadoop distributions.

 The [Spring for Apache Hadoop](http://projects.spring.io/spring-hadoop/) project provides extensions to [Spring](http://projects.spring.io/spring-framework/), [Spring Batch](http://projects.spring.io/spring-batch/), and [Spring Integration](http://projects.spring.io/spring-integration/) to build manageable and robust pipeline